 If you have an abundance of blueberries, you may want to try making easy blueberry lime jam.
-Since I am always on a quest to make good use of the berries in the freezer, I also like to make easy raspberry blueberry jam and simple blueberry syrup.
+Since I am always on a quest to make good use of the berries in the freezer, I also like to make simple blueberry syrup.
 For instant gratification of your sweet tooth, you could also try making berry gelato, blueberry cobbler, blueberry hand pies, blueberry lemon scones, or blueberry rhubarb crisp.
 I’m constantly adding to my list of favorite ways to use fresh or frozen blueberries.

 Looking for a way to use fresh or frozen raspberries?
 Try making some homemade raspberry syrup, seedless raspberry jam, or white chocolate raspberry scones.
 Satisfy your sweet tooth cravings with dark chocolate raspberry truffles or white chocolate raspberry truffles.
 Need a refreshing, cool treat?
 Concoct a batch of easy raspberry gelato.

 Homemade canned goods make excellent gifts for the holidays or for gift baskets any time of the year.
 If you are a fan of home canning, you might want to try making canned blackberry syrup or canned raspberry syrup.
 If you like canned jam, you could make some orange rhubarb, pineapple rhubarb, seedless raspberry, or raspberry blueberry jam.
 Looking for a way to use an abundant apple harvest?
 Make some delicious canned applesauce.
 There are many possibilities!

 Are You Now Craving Homemade Blueberry Raspberry Jam?